-The origin and authorship of the 118-question version of The Baptist Catechism is a bit of a knotty historical question.
+The authorship of The Baptist Catechism and the origin of the 118-question version is a bit of a mysterious historical question.
 Here is the information that I have at this point.

 The notes from the 1693 General Assembly note that